HarshUserethe/LGMVIP-Web/README.md

 # LGMVIP-Web-Task1

-Task-1: Create a To Do List Web App
+-Task-1: Create a To Do List Web App
-Code Editor: VS Code
+-Code Editor: VS Code
 ---------------------------------------------------------------------
 Internship To Enrich Your Career And Mind.